nordic-institute/X-Road/doc/README.md

 The Security Server sidecar installation requires an existing X-Road Central server installed and configured and a installation of Docker.

 ## 2.2 X-Road Security Server sidecar images
-The X-Road supported versions for the Security Server sidecar are the versions "6.23.0" and "6.24.0"
+The X-Road Security Server supported versions for the sidecar are the versions "6.23.0" and "6.24.0".

 ### 2.2.1 niis/xroad-security-server-sidecar:&lt;version&gt;-slim
 Base image of the Security Server sidecar with the minimum necessary packages.
 This image can act as both consumer and provider.